Linear periods for unitary representations: Distinction of Ladder Representations

-To apply this proposition, it is desirable to change the ordering of the representations in the product.
-The commutativity of a product of two ladder representations was studied by Lapid and Minguez in \cite{Lapid-Minguez-ParabolicInduction}.
+It will turns out that the ordering of representations in a product is important for the geometric lemma approach to distinction problems.
+The commutativity of a product of two ladder representations was studied by Lapid and M\'{i}nguez in \cite{Lapid-Minguez-ParabolicInduction}.
 Here we present a special case of their results that is sufficient for our purpose.

 \begin{lem} Let $\rho \in \mathscr C$.
 Let $\frm_1, \frm_2 \in \mathscr O_{\rho}$ be two ladders, with $\frm_1 = \{\Delta_{1,1},\cdots, \Delta_{1,\shskip t_1} \}$ and $\frm_2 = \{\Delta_{2,1},\cdots, \Delta_{2,\shskip t_2} \}$.
 Suppose that $\langlands(\frm_1)$ is an essentially Speh representation and $\langlands(\frm_2)$ is a right aligned representation.
-If $e(\Delta_{1,\shskip t_1}) = e(\Delta_{2,\shskip t_2})$ and $t_2 \leqslant t_1$, or $e(\Delta_{1,\shskip t_1}) = e(\Delta_{2,\shskip t_2})$ and $b(\Delta_{1,\shskip t_1}) \leqslant b(\Delta_{2,\shskip t_2})$, then $\langlands(\frm_1) \times \langlands(\frm_2)$ is irreducible and $\langlands(\frm_1) \times \langlands(\frm_2) = \langlands(\frm_2) \times \langlands(\frm_1)$. \end{lem} \begin{proof} Note that the results in \cite{Lapid-Minguez-ParabolicInduction} are expressed in terms of Zelevinsky classification.
+If $\mathbf{e}(\Delta_{1,\shskip t_1}) = \mathbf{e}(\Delta_{2,\shskip t_2})$ and $t_2 \leqslant t_1$, or $\mathbf{e}(\Delta_{1,\shskip t_1}) = \mathbf{e}(\Delta_{2,\shskip t_2})$ and $\mathbf{b}(\Delta_{1,\shskip t_1}) \leqslant \mathbf{b}(\Delta_{2,\shskip t_2})$, then $\langlands(\frm_1) \times \langlands(\frm_2)$ is irreducible and $\langlands(\frm_1) \times \langlands(\frm_2) = \langlands(\frm_2) \times \langlands(\frm_1)$. \end{lem} \begin{proof} Note that the results in \cite{Lapid-Minguez-ParabolicInduction} are expressed in terms of Zelevinsky classification.
 By the combinatorial description of Zelevinsky involution by Moeglin-Waldspurger \cite{Moeglin-Waldspurger-ZelevinskyInvolution} (see also \cite[\S 3.2]{Lapid-Minguez--Ladder}), we can rewrite the conditions in the lemma in terms of the Zelevinsky involution $\frm_1^t$ and $\frm_2^t$ of $\frm_1$ and $\frm_2$.
 The assertion then follows from Proposition 6.20 and Lemma 6.21 in \cite{Lapid-Minguez-ParabolicInduction}. \end{proof}